 Export Portal: the new game changer in international trade

-To regulate the flow of goods in and out of a country, as well as collect and safeguard the collection of custom duties, most countries have established a customs authority as a nodal agency for regulating trade.
-Although most countries today have their own nodal agency for customs regulations, the World Customs Organization (WCO) acts as an intergovernmental organization for customs related matters and is now globally recognized as the voice of the customs community.
+To regulate the flow of goods in and out of a country, as well as collect and safeguard the collection of customs duties, most countries have established a customs authority as a nodal agency for regulating trade.
+Although most countries today have their nodal agency for customs regulations, the World Customs Organization (WCO) acts as an intergovernmental organization for customs-related matters and is now globally recognized as the voice of the customs community.

-While international trade has been conducted throughout much of human history, its increasing economic, social and political rami cations have been felt most during recent times, as its percentage contribution toward gross domestic product (GDP) grows.
+While international trade has been conducted throughout much of human history, its increasing economic, social and political ramifications have been felt most during recent times, as its percentage contribution toward the gross domestic product (GDP) grows.
 The U.S. leads all countries in trading volumes and has a share of more than 13.2% of the world’s imports (see Figure 1).
-The European Union (EU) has a similar share of the world’s import market, without considering intra-trade among EU member countries.
-Because of efforts by the European Union to standardize trade procedures among its members, the continent can be considered a single entity in terms of how it handles trade regulations.
+The European Union (EU) has a similar percentage of the world’s import market, without considering intra-trade among EU member countries.
+Because of efforts by the European Union to standardize trade procedures among its members, the continent can be viewed as a single entity in terms of how it handles trade regulations.

 Need for More Regulation